-For fiscal year 2022, the percentage of program fees have increased slightly and assessment fees have decreased slightly in response to increasing grant awards from the prior year.
+For fiscal year 2023, the percentage of program fees have increased by 8% in response to decreasing assessment fees and grant awards from the prior year.
 These percentages will fluctuate from year to year depending on the amount of grant awards.